Koenigseder/pixelart/README.md

 4. Run `go run cmd/pixelart/main.go`
 5. The API and webserver is now running - Open `localhost:8080/web` to access the frontend

+### Run with Docker

+Optionally you can also run the API as a Docker container.
+Therefore, it is recommended to use a volume to permanently store the backup files.

+In the `scripts` folder are sample scripts to create a volume, build the image and run it as a container.

 ## Using the API & Endpoints

 - `/web`